Meclofenamate Side Effects

 Applies to meclofenamate: oral capsule

-Stop taking meclofenamate and call your doctor at once if you have:
+Stop using meclofenamate and call your doctor at once if you have:

-black, bloody, or tarry stools, coughing up blood or vomit that looks like coffee grounds;
+symptoms of stomach bleeding--bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds;

-nausea, stomach pain, low fever, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or
+liver problems--nausea, upper stomach pain, itching, tired feeling, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or

 Common side effects may include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.

 For Healthcare Professionals

 Cardiovascular side effects have included edema and palpitations.[Ref]

 Dermatologic side effects have included rash, urticaria, and pruritus.
 Dermatologic side effects reported in less than 1% of test subjects have included erythema multiforme, Stevens-Johnson Syndrome, and exfoliative dermatitis.[Ref]